daffainfo/ctf-writeup/VishwaCTF 2023/spooky/README.md

 > I forgot my login credentials again!!

 ## About the Challenge
-We have been given a website that has a login form
+We were given a website that has a login form

 ![preview](images/preview.png)